24OSS-Group26/24OSS-Group26/README.md

    - To set up a new virtual environment in PyCharm:
      1. Go to **File > Settings > Project: <Project Name> > Python Interpreter**.
      2. Click the **gear icon** and select **Add...**.
-     3. Choose **New Virtual Environment** and specify the location.
+     3. Choose **New Virtual Environment**, specify the location, and ensure you select **Python 3.12** as the interpreter.
      4. Click **OK** to create the environment.

    <p align="left">
-     <i>* Note: The instructions below are based on this setup and assume you are working in a new virtual environment within PyCharm.</i>
+     <i>*Note: The instructions below are based on this setup and assume you are working in a new virtual environment within PyCharm with Python 3.12.</i>
    </p>

 1. **Clone the Repository**